janastu/iihs_couch_services/README.md

 iihs_curation_feedparser  contains the Services used to parse feeds from xml files and it can be cloned from the url  https://github.com/janastu/iihs_curation_feedparser

-iihs_curation_couch contians the couchdb database for the application and it can be clone from the url https://github.com/janastu/iihs_curation_couch
+iihs_curation_couch contians the couchdb database for the application and it can be cloned from the url https://github.com/janastu/iihs_curation_couch

 Installation and Configuration

   1) Open Terminal and clone the project https://github.com/janastu/iihs_couch_services

-  2) Set the admin username and password for couchdb in local.ini files of the iihs_curation_couch  in admin section before building the docker file as below
+  2) Set the admin username and password for couchdb in local.ini files of the iihs_curation_couch  in admin section as below before building docker file

              [admins]
              <username>=<password>